 The EOS Blockchain is a public record of all transactions by all addresses.
 However, an address is just a number - it doesn't reveal anything about the identity of the one using it, like a street address can.
 As long as this number is never linked to an identity, the EOS user is safe.
 There is no way to "trace" a EOS address to the person using it - unless they leave clues connecting their EOS address to their physical identity. bitni.com has maximum anonymity - we don't ask for personal details.

+EOS is not minable.
 Traditional cryptocurrency mining is the computational process of adding new blocks to the blockchain.
 New transactions are grouped together in a block.
 In a proof-of-work system, new blocks must cryptographically connect to previous blocks with a hash function.
 EOS also has a blockchain, but with a critical difference - it is proof-of-stake rather than proof-of-work - the nodes simply vote to decide which transactions are valid.
-The supply of new EOS currently inflates at 1% per year, a rate determined by the stakeholders.

 EOS was not designed to be taxed.
 If no one reports their EOS gains, there is no way an authoritarian regime can know who gained what.
 However, centralized exchanges with accounts and IDs do report their user's EOS balance to tax authorities.
 If you want privacy from authoritarian regimes, you need an accountless exchange that doesn't ask for your ID - bitni.com is the best exchange in this regard.

 EOS ATMs allow a customer to buy EOS by inserting physical cash, like a vending machine, or send EOS to receive physical cash.
 (The former are called "1 way" ATMs and the latter are called "2 way".)
 If the EOS ATM is from a trusted manufacturer and operator, it should be safe to use.
 Different EOS ATMs have differing AML/KYC requirements.